-A petisco (Pe-Tea-Sh-Co) is a snack; something to pick at while you have a beer or a glass of wine.
+A petisco (Pe-Tea-Sh-Co) is a snack; something to pick at while you have a beer or a glass of wine with freinds.
 The petiscos menu varies from bar to bar.
 Some menus can be quite unimaginative, and a petisco might simply be pão (bread) or azeitonas (olives).
 Other places put more effort in, serving up dishes like salade de polvo (octopus salad) or pastéis de bacalhau (cod patties, a bit similar to croquetas).
 Other places, particularly in Lisbon and Porto, are going even further and creating a menu of petiscos that are unique to that bar.
 If you can find a good petiscos bar, it’s a good opportunity to try a few different Portuguese dishes.

 Interestingly, a lot of petiscos bars have started using the word tapas on their menus.
 Portugal doesn’t actually do tapas, and they’re not called tapas, but tapas is just a word that everyone understands and a petisco is essentially a Portuguese tapa.
 If you’re visiting Portugal and just want something light to pick at, why not give petiscos a try?

 What to look out for on a petiscos menu